min2ha/ukwa-site/content/target/14848/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Facebook: Yes Scotland - Yes Scotland shared a link: 'A policy that kills': The bedroom tax is an affront to basic rights

 <p>Yes Scotland shares a link to the post "‘A policy that kills’: The bedroom tax is an affront to basic rights" on the London School of Economics' British Politics and Policy blog at 8.03am on the 23rd of September, 2014.</p>